Child Marriage

 Why this is a problem

-The philosophical polemic is simple: if the moral exemplar of all humanity slept with a nine-year-old, then either (a) sleeping with nine-year-olds is not morally wrong, or (b) the moral exemplar is not, in fact, a moral exemplar.
-Islamic theology makes (a) impossible to deny and (b) impossible to accept.
+The theological trap is inescapable within orthodox Islamic premises.
+If the moral exemplar of all humanity had sexual intercourse with a nine-year-old, then either sex with nine-year-olds is not morally wrong, or the moral exemplar is not actually a moral exemplar.
+Islam makes the first option impossible to publicly affirm and the second option impossible to accept within orthodoxy.
+The only remaining move is to deny the age, which requires rejecting the testimony of the person most qualified to know it.

 The Muslim response